wcarvalho/JaxHouseMaze/README.md

 ## Other projects usign JAX
-Here are some other libraries that also leverage Jax to obtain massive speedups in RL, which acted as inspiration for JaxUED.
+Here are some other libraries that also leverage Jax to obtain massive speedups in RL, which acted as inspiration for this codebase.
+In particularly, we heavily borrowed from [JaxUED](https://github.com/DramaCow/jaxued/) but mainly added a way to easily add object images to tiles and have multiple possible goals.

 RL Algorithms in Jax
 - [Minimax](https://github.com/facebookresearch/minimax): UED baselines, with support for multi-gpu training, and more parallel versions of PLR/ACCEL